 Since September 2017, Emmaville School has been involved in the Primary Writing Project, Talk4Writing.
 This project was established by the author Pie Corbett and his colleague John Stannard.
 Talk4Writing is a process not a product and is a focus on whole school implementation for sustainability.
-Through this project the staff at Emmaville have worked in partnership with colleagues from other schools.
-Through this process we have further developed professional skills as well as creating an even better environment to nurture and develop the pupils' ability to write with enthusiasm and confidence.
+Through this project the staff at Emmaville will work in partnership with colleagues from other schools, so that we further develop professional skills as well as creating an even better environment to nurture and develop the pupils' ability to write with enthusiasm and confidence.